 2. Dallas Presbyterian Church Cemetery (this church was called West Union Presbyterian Church back in 1831.
 The cemetery was there before the church was built.
 It too is called West Union Cemetery & Haneytown Cemetery).

 3.Dallas Methodist Church Cemetery started in 1855.
-(This cemetery is called Dallas Cemetery too) To keep things less confusing I refer to call it Dallas Methodist Church Cemetery.
+(This cemetery is called Dallas Cemetery too) To keep things less confusing I refer to call it as the Dallas Methodist Church Cemetery.
 Some believe this cemetery is in Ohio County so it is under both Ohio & Marshall County.

 |Find A Grave Friends|

 Ashley, Ashley Armstron..., Brian J. Ensley, Catholicmom, Cheryl Behrend, Christine McDer..., David R Ernst, Deborah Wall, Debra Priemer T..., genieresearcher, Kathy Smith, Marjorie Richey, Marshall County..., RCAkin148, Rick McCarroll, Roxie, Rt Tunney, Sue Hall-Procun..., Terry Magyar, Walter Pack Fam..., [View all Find A Grave Friends...]

 |Scott ダイソン||Greenwood cemetery requests|

 Traipsing around such a large place on a hot day without plot locations isn't easy.
 Thank you so much for fulfilling my requests.